stackblitz/docs/docs/docs/enterprise/installation/air-gapped-installs.md

 title: Air Gapped Installs
 ---

-# Air Gapped Installs

 StackBlitz supports air gapped installations for networks that have restricted outbound network access.
 Air gapped installs will not require outbound network access, but application and license updates will need to be applied manually.

 ## Installing to an Existing Cluster